-Working with a 3PL eliminates the need to invest in all of that — not only does a fulfillment provider already have those components at scale, they’re also experts at making the most of them.
+Working with a 3PL eliminates the need to invest in all of that — not only does a fulfilment provider already have those components at scale, they’re also experts at making the most of them.
 3PLs also negotiate bulk shipping discounts with major shipping carriers, then pass those discounts onto their customers.

 3. Inventory management and demand forecasting

-4. Customized packaging options
+4. Customised packaging options

 Branded packaging can make a big impression; Oftentimes, receiving a package is the first in-person experience a customer has with your brand.
 If you want your brand to shine through your shipping, make sure you partner with a 3PL that allows you to use custom packaging, such as branded boxes and inserts.